Training, Education, Career Planning and Development (TECPAD)

 About Our Services

-The Office of Training, Education, Career Planning and Development (TECPAD) supports research trainees across various career stages and at various academic levels.
+The Office of Training, Education, Career Planning and Development (TECPAD) supports research trainees across different career stages and at various academic levels.

 How We Support

 TECPAD supports educational programs and events, including seminars, workshops, symposia and poster sessions, in order to create forums for researchers to interact with, learn from one another and share ideas within our pediatric research community.
 Additionally, we provide assistance with research trainee onboarding and offer individualized support to early-career physician and clinical/translational scientists.
 TECPAD also manages an intramural funding program to support scientists at all career levels.

 Research Training Opportunities

 When searching for traineeships, trainees should identify potential mentors by contacting investigators directly, based on their area of research interest.
 To find researchers based on research interest, please visit our investigator page, or visit USC Health Sciences Profiles.

 Once trainees have identified and secured a CHLA mentor, the TECPAD team will be contacted by the mentor to assist with any questions and help with the onboarding process for the trainee.

 We support the successful development of early career faculty who seek to become independently funded investigators.
 Research Success Teams provides specialized support and resources to help junior investigators prepare and submit competitive proposals for career development awards or independent research awards by connecting them with services such as mentorship, mock grant reviews and professional grant writing support.
 Research Success Teams members are nominated for participation by their division heads.

 The George Donnell Society for Pediatric Scientists is dedicated to improving the health of children by training physician scientists to perform innovative and high quality research.
 The Society provides mentorship, infrastructure and a community for pediatric physician scientists in training.
 The Donnell Society sponsors one or more Donnell Fellows per year, who are chosen at the beginning of their pediatric internship year.